Birch tar: benefits, harm, application

 - relieves pain;

-- dries up the skin;
+- dries out the skin;

-- promotes stretching and resorption of abscesses.
+- promotes the stretching and resorption of ulcers.

 The benefits and harms of birch tar